 North Ringwood Football Club has been privileged to play a role in nurturing many great young players over the years who have gone on to enjoy success at VFL/AFL levels.

-Young men like Terry Cahill, Kevin Walsh, Dean Bailey, Peter Banfield, Gary O’Donnell (all Essendon), Paul Salmon, (Essendon & Hawthorn), Tim Livingstone (Richmond), Matthew Allen (Carlton), Nick Malceski (Sydney Swans and Gold Coast Suns), and David Wirrpunda (West Coast Eagles) all played at and called North Ringwood home.
+Young men like Terry Cahill, Kevin Walsh, Dean Bailey, Peter Banfield, Gary O’Donnell (all Essendon), Paul Salmon, (Essendon & Hawthorn), Tim Livingstone (Richmond), Matthew Allen (Carlton), Nick Malceski (Sydney Swans and Gold Coast Suns), and David Wirrpunda (West Coast Eagles), Aiden Begg (Collingwood, our most recent) all played at and called North Ringwood home.